 The same is the case with most businesses that don’t think about a solution until they have a severe problem to address that threatens their business.
 For succeeding in sales, it is important to understand and provide a solution to this problem.

 Learn to sell.
 In business, you’re always selling–to your prospects, investors, and employees.
 To be the best salesperson put yourself in the shoes of the person to whom you’re selling.
 Don’t sell your product.
 Solve their problems. – Mark Cuban

 Finding it too complex?
 Wondering how to do it?
 Don’t worry, Neil Rackham’s SPIN selling model can come to your aid.

 What is SPIN selling?

-SPIN selling eliminates ambiguity and struggle in closing sales opportunities.
-It helps in dealing with challenging sales situations and shows sales reps the path of creating healthy connections with the customers.
-Neil Rackham argues that for winning larger consultative deals, sales reps must abandon the traditional sales techniques.
+SPIN selling eliminates ambiguity and struggles in closing sales opportunities.
+It helps in dealing with challenging sales situations and shows sales reps the path to creating healthy connections with customers.
+Neil Rackham argues that for winning larger consultative deals, sales reps must abandon traditional sales techniques.

 SPIN selling explains the science behind consultative selling or rather uses the impactful questioning process to discover customer pain points, concerns, challenges, and expectations.
 It makes the buyers get down to the minute details and understand the problems they are facing.

 Before delving deep into this methodology, here are a few facts and key principles you should follow